On this page you will find:

 Council running child restraint checks

-Council’s road safety team work with police to run regular child restraint checkpoints, and monthly information clinics.
+Council’s road safety team works with police to run regular child restraint checkpoints and information clinics.
+Keep an eye on Council’s Facebook for details.

 We want you to keep safe when travelling during on the roads.
 Here's a few of our best tips for drivers.
 Find out more